chainstack/docs/docs/README.md

 # Chainstack documentation

-Chainstack is *the* control panel for the blockchain.
+Chainstack is *the* blockchain platform.

 Follow us: